The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Armed with this information, you can craft a marketing strategy that capitalizes on gaps in competitors' approaches and emphasizes your strengths.

-The next pivotal step is defining your target audience.
-Creating detailed buyer personas helps tailor your marketing messages and strategies to meet the specific needs and pain points of different segments within your target market.
+Define your target audience by building comprehensive buyer personas to help tailor your messaging and strategies to meet the specific needs and pain points of different segments.
 These personas should be based on real data and insights from existing customers, encompassing job titles, industry challenges, and decision-making criteria.
-For example:

 Persona Name: Tech-Savvy Sam